Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Network Code**: The network code should represent a physical or logical network.
 A mine or mining complex can include multiple networks.
 The network name should be compact but be easily recognized and understood.
 For instance, the Oyu Tolgoi Hugo North Underground Lift 1 network can be represented by the following accronym: OTHNL1.
 - **Station Code**: We recommend associating the station code to an instrument or a group of instrument.
 The Station code should convey relevant information on the sensor location and provide context to the seismic system stakeholders.
 An example for an adequate station code, given an instrument is installed along the Haulage Level Access Drive 2, would be HLAD2.
-- **Location Code**: If the Station Code refers to a group of instruments, for instance, instruments installed in a long borehole, connected to the same acquisition station.
+- **Location Code**: If the Station Code refers to a group of instruments, for instance, instruments installed in a long borehole, connected to the same acquisition station, the location code can be used to differentiate the instrument within the group.
+The location code should be kept short.
+It can simply be a number converying the relative order or

 ### Catalog